RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 17.md

 "One sec..."
 The police receptionist said, interrupting the music and their chat.
 "I'm just going to connect you now."

-Tense moments passed as the phone made several concerning noises the Trouble hoped it was supposed to make while making a call transfer.
+Tense moments passed as the phone made several concerning noises that Trouble hoped it was supposed to make while doing a call transfer.

 "Hello?
 You there?"
 A familiar voice asked through the phone in Bug's style of authoritative speaking.